 Immediately after I took the photo above, I set my camera down and ate more ribs than I care to admit over the internet.
 I didn’t even bother taking the time to get a plate and I licked my fingers clean.
 They were that good.

-Watch me make some babyback ribs here:
+Watch me make some babyback ribs in the recipe video below:

 - 1 rack pork spare ribs